Ramuri: 1930s trends

-Early on, the eponymous publishing house worked on reissuing various of Iorga's early works as a poet, translator, historian and culture critic.
-He gave them approval, but later stated his disappointment, noting that Ramuri had taken "disagreeable" editorial decisions, such as putting out Istoria românilor în chipuri și icoane as a single, virtually unreadable, volume.
-Iorga was also disappointed by the graphic quality of his Roumanie Pittoresque (1925), and by Făgețel's incompetence in promoting his monograph on the Balkans.
-In mid-1929, Făgețel declared his frustration that Iorga's account of life during World War I had only sold 2,500 copies, and that Ramuris best-selling author was Dongorozi (who sold more copies than Cezar Petrescu).
 As a publishing venture, Ramuri was active throughout the 1930s, with Alexandru Busuioceanu launching his Apollo Collection, comprising livres d'art mostly dedicated to the classics of Romanian painting and sculpture.
 In a 1931 piece, former Ramuri editor Crainic commended Busuioceanu's effort, while noting that the enterprise could not supply "the precision and graphic panache that such a collection would require."
 From 1936, Făgețel curated an "Oltenian Writers' Collection", which issued works by (among others) Calotescu-Neicu, Dima, and Biberi.
 In 1938, the publishing venture also featured the first-ever monograph on the Oltenian modernist sculptor, Constantin Brâncuși, as authored by Vasile Georgescu Paleolog.
 The Ramuri imprint also issued notable works of political literature, including Alexandru Sahia's account of his trips in the Soviet Union (which doubled as a defense of Soviet policies) and the first Romanian textbook of geopolitics, which had three authors (including Anton Golopenția).